federicoorsili/survey-sync-react-native-sdk/README.md

 npx expo install @react-native-community/datetimepicker react-native-modal-datetime-picker
 ```

+## 💻 Contact

+If you encounter any issues apart from the ones mentioned above during SDK installation, feel free to reach out on [Discord](https://discordapp.com/users/alina_nosovets) – I'm happy to help!

 ## 💻 Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.